 Specialty medications used to treat rare and costly medical conditions, are continuing to increase in cost to the state-sponsored health insurance plans every month.
-In fact, about 2% of our plan members and 1% of all prescriptions account for 30% of the total prescription drug costs.
+In fact, about 2% of our plan members and 1% of all prescriptions account for 40% of the total prescription drug costs.
 Because, in aggregate, the plans had been paying 99% of the overall cost of specialty medications the Insurance Committees (State, Local Education, and Local Government) voted in summer 2016 to institute a 10% coinsurance on specialty medications for the PPO options, with a minimum member out of pocket of $50 and a maximum of $150.
 The CDHP regular coinsurance applies, as it always has.
-This helps the plan to better share in the cost of costly specialty medications with plan members.
-Also, the plan requires that any specialty medication only be filled for a 30 day supply (to eliminate waste) and that all specialty medications must be filled through a pharmacy in the CVS/caremark Specialty Network (though not necessarily CVS/caremark’s own specialty pharmacy).
+This helps the plan to better share the expense of costly specialty medications with plan members.
+Also, the plan requires that any specialty medication only be filled for a 30-day supply (to eliminate waste) and that all specialty medications must be filled through a pharmacy in the CVS/caremark Specialty Network (though not necessarily CVS/caremark’s own specialty pharmacy).
 To find a specialty pharmacy, go to info.caremark.com/stateoftn and click on the “Specialty Pharmacy List” link in the Network Lists box.